danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Why Not Just RSpec + Capybara?

 It's worth asking: If system testing can already be accomplished with RSpec and Capybara, why add another layer?
-Let's take a look at how the same scenario we saw earlier might look using RSpec system tests (assume [factory_bot](https://github.com/thoughtbot/factory_bot) is available and factories have been defined for all models):
+Let's take a look at how the same scenario we saw earlier might look using RSpec system tests (assume [factory_bot](https://github.com/thoughtbot/factory_bot) is installed and factories have been defined for all models):

 ```ruby
 require "rails_helper"